ehealthsuisse/EPR-by-example/files/ProvideAndRegister.md

 ### Message Interpretation

+*TODO* add the originalProvider to the request message.

 The request message is not very complex, but lengthy due to the genericity of the ebXML standard.
 Therefore the following step by step interpretation may be of help to interpret the response.